Galerina

-Galerina is a genus of small brown-spore saprobic mushroom-bearing fungi, with over 300 species found throughout the world from the far north to remote Macquarie Island in the Southern Ocean.
-The genus is most noted for some extremely poisonous species which are occasionally confused with hallucinogenic species of Psilocybe.
+Galerina is a genus of small brown-spore saprobic mushroom-bearing fungi, with over 300 species found throughout the world.
 Galerina mushrooms are typically small and hygrophanous, with a slender and brittle stem.
 They are often found growing on wood, and when on the ground have a preference for mossy habitats.
+The genus is noted for some extremely poisonous species which are occasionally confused with hallucinogenic species of Psilocybe or with edible species.